geoserver/geoserver/doc/en/user/source/services/wms/webadmin.rst

 .. note:: **WMS Specification**

-  While this option provides a way to revert to the behavior that was used in older GeoServer versions (<2.21.0), the WMS specification states that ``The GetFeatureInfo operation is designed to provide clients of a WMS with more information about features in the pictures of maps that were returned by previous Map requests`` so using this option might not be the behavior as the specification intended it.
+  While this option provides a way to revert to the behavior that was used in older GeoServer versions (<2.21.0), the WMS specification states that "The GetFeatureInfo operation is designed to provide clients of a WMS with more information about features in the pictures of maps that were returned by previous Map requests" so using this option might not be the behavior as the specification intended it.

 Enabling GetFeatureInfo requests results HTML auto-escaping
 -----------------------------------------------------------